longnh238/Machine-Learning-Tutorials-Part-5-Clustering/README.md

 Each algorithm, evaluation method, and visualization technique is explained in its own Jupyter Notebook file.
 To explore the tutorials, run `jupyter notebook` in your terminal and navigate to the `.ipynb` file for each topic to get hands-on practice with clustering, evaluation metrics, and 3D visualizations using **Plotly** and **Yellowbrick**.

 ## Contributing
-We welcome contributions!
+Contributions are welcome!
 Whether it's fixing bugs, adding new tutorials, or improving the content, feel free to participate.

 To contribute:
 1. Fork the repository.